Updated Spring 2025!

 Explore Daishoin Temple

 Daishoin Temple is an important temple belonging to the Shingon Buddhism sect.
 It is located at the base of Mt.
-Misen and is home to over 500 buddha sculptures on the grounds.
+Misen and is home to over 500 Buddha sculptures (adorned with the cutest red hats!)
 Climb the steps up this sacred temple and spin the cylinders that are inscribed with Buddhist scriptures.

 Daishoin Temple is a beautiful temple that is intertwined with the nature around it and has many small spaces to discover.

-After wandering around the precincts, you take the nearby trail leading up to the top of Mt.
+After wandering around the precincts, you can take the nearby trail that leads up to the top of Mt.
 Misen for a wonderful view of the area around Miyajima.

 Eat Fresh Oysters on Omotesando Street